-Г Т А S Т U V What are the connections between the landslide code info and the other Are there any disconnections L 1 0 Community codes? between codes and maps?
-Other relevant codes/provisions Other observations: 5 810.020 - Reference to SRC Chapter 20J regarding authority of the Director 810.020 -: Reference to SRC Chapter 300 regarding application type 1 procedure.
-City not currently LIDAR mapped by DOGAMI Salem uses a landslide hazard susceptability calculation method unlike any of the other entities in the review.
-This requires the applicant derive values from three matrices, the combined value of which is their total landslide susceptability risk value.
-Based on this value, the development application process may require the inclusion of geologic assessment and/or a geotechnical report.
-The matrices include various values assigned for earthquake induced landslide susceptability, water induced landslide susceptability, and activity susceptability (ie., required grading, vegetaion removal, etc.) 33 s 34 sandy 17.56.40 - Sandy requires three different levels of site review based on site conditions.
+A S Т U 1 Community What are the connections between the landslide code info and the other codes?
+Are there any disconnections Other relevant codes/provisions Other observations: Salem 810.020 - Reference to SRC Chapter 20J regarding authority of the Director 810.020.c - Reference to SRC Chapter 300 regarding application type 1 procedure.
+City not currently LiDAR mapped by DOGAMI Salem uses a landslide hazard susceptability calculat requires the applicant derive values from three matr susceptability risk value.
+Based on this value, the de geologic assessment and/or a geotechnical report.
+T induced landslide susceptability, water induced land grading, vegetaion removal, etc.) 3 Sandy 17.56.40 - Sandy requires three different levels of site review based on site conditions.
 Determining factors are site slope percentage, and whether the site is located within a DOGAMI mapped hazard area.
-Good outline of requirements for geologic assessment.
-Sandy includes the following disclaimer in their code: 17.60.110 - The degree of hazard protection afforded by adherence to the provisions of this chapter is considered reasonable for regulatory purposes, and is based on the best available engineering and scientific information available to the City.
-Larger floods than those anticipated by the chapter may occur.
-Landsildes may occur on rare occasions in areas outside of the delineated steep slope and constrained slope boundaries.
-This chapter does not imply that areas outside FSH overlay district or land use permitted within FSH boundaries will be free from any significant flooding, mass movement, Landsilde damage, ension or water pollution.
-This chapter shall not create liability on the part of the City of Sandy for any damage that results from reliance on the provisions of this chapter or any administrative decision lawfully made thereunder.
-35 ilverton NA having moderate or high 18.2.6.3.0 - Reports required as part of the application process include a required Inspection schedule, and a discussion of off site geology that might present a hazard.
-Silverton code is a good example of umabiguous hillside hazard regulation compared to some other localities.
+Good outline of requirements for geologic assessme Sandy includes the following disclaimer in their code adherence to the provisions of this chapter is consid available engineering and scientific information avai chapter may occur.
+Landslides may occur on rare oc constrained slope boundaries.
+This chapter does not within FSH boundaries will be free from any significa pollution.
+This chapter shall not create liability on th reliance on the provisions of this chapter or any adm 3 Silverton NA Code references areas classified as having moderate or high susceptibility to shallow and deep seated landslides by the Department of Geology and Mineral Industries (DOGAMI), but does not denote how to determine what these areas are.
+18.2.6.130 - Reports required as part of the application process include a required Inspection schedule, and a discussion of off site geology that might present a hazard.
+Silverton code is a good example of umabiguous hills